pfrankw/aemt/README.md

 Here are the main things you can do:

 - List files and offset/length via `list` command.
+Now with extra metadata!
 - Extract files via `extract`.
 - Patch files with bigger/smaller ones via `patch`.
 - Directly edit the HED file via `hedit`.